Tonyfilho/Angular_Sorting_Filter_Data/README.md

    ...
    you can find in /app/_mock_server
 ]

+# Create a userTableComponent
+  ng g c user-table/user-table/
+  now We will put the <app-user-table></app-user-table> into the app component

 # Create a Server will GET and  return a Observable, representing a kind webservice
+ng g s user-table/
+create a getUser().

+# Inject our service into the component
+implement 2 interface, OnInit and OnDestroy create a local var to receive all data from Service . create a local var to user into the OnDestroy will do UnSuscrible.

+# Create a Table
+create a table into the useTableComponent.html